Sukhothai Historical Park

 Sukhothai Historical Park (อุทยานประวัติศาสตร์สุโขทัย (Pronunciation)) covers the ruins of Sukhothai, literally 'dawn of happiness', capital of the Sukhothai Kingdom in the 13th and 14th centuries, in north central Thailand.
-It is near the city of Sukhothai, capital of Sukhothai Province.
+It is near the city of Sukhothai Thani, capital of Sukhothai province.

 The city's walls form a rectangle about 2 km east-west by 1.6 km north-south.
 There are 193 ruins on 70 sqkm of land.
 There is a gate in the centre of each wall.
 Inside are the remains of the royal palace and twenty-six temples, the largest being Wat Mahathat.
 The park is maintained by the Fine Arts Department of Thailand with help from UNESCO, which has declared it a World Heritage Site.
 Each year, the park welcomes thousands of visitors.

 History

-Khmer Era
+Khmer era

 Originally, Sukhothai was a Khmer empire's outpost named Sukhodaya.
 During the reign of Khmer Empire, the Khmers built some monuments there, several of them survived in Sukhothai Historical Park such as the Ta Pha Daeng shrine, Wat Phra Phai Luang, and Wat Sisawai.
 About some 50 kilometer north of Sukhothai is another Khmer military outpost of Si Satchanalai or Sri Sajanalaya.

 In the mid-13th century, the Tai tribes led by Si Indradit rebelled against the Khmer governor at Sukhodaya and established Sukhothai as an independent Tai state and remained the center of Tai power until the end of the fourteenth century.